dhis2/capture-app/docs/developer/develop-a-capture-plugin.md

 Run `yarn build` or (`d2-app-scripts build`) to build a production version of your plugin.

 After building your plugin, you can deploy it to your DHIS2 instance.
-You can do this by uploading the ZIP file to the _App management_ app in your DHIS2 instance, or publishing it to the app hub.
+You can do this by uploading the ZIP file to the _App management_ app in your DHIS2 instance, or publishing it to the App Hub.

-See [Configuring a Capture plugin](/docs/capture-plugins/developer/configure-a-capture-plugin) for more information on how to configure your plugin in the DHIS2 Capture app.
+See [Configuring a Capture plugin](configure-a-capture-plugin) for more information on how to configure your plugin in the DHIS2 Capture app.